Fernie-Hacks/Log-Analysis-Project/README.md

 Windows users: The Installer may ask you to grant network permissions to Vagrant or make a firewall exception.
 Be sure to allow this.

 Bringing up the database server
 Vagrant takes a configuration file called Vagrantfile that tells it how to start your Linux VM.
-All vagrant files for this project can be found in the vagrant folder of this repo[vagrant](vagrant).
+All vagrant files for this project can be found in the vagrant folder of this repo [vagrant](vagrant).
 Once you have a copy of this in your machine go to that directory, then run ```cmd  vagrant up``` .
 Once completed you should see something like this:

 *Successful vagrant up results: "Done installing PostgreSQL database!"*